richardgfx/demo1/README.md

 Test the e2e time delay, jitter and throughput for the real-time AI applications.

+# Cloud Mode

-# Two container images:
+Two container images:

-1)richardxgf/server-tf-gpu (Tensorflow 2.9.3, Cuda 11.2, cuDNN 8.1, OpenCV 4.2, Python 3.8, Flask 3.0, Ubuntu 20)
+1)server-tf-gpu (Tensorflow 2.9.3, Cuda 11.2, cuDNN 8.1, OpenCV 4.2, Python 3.8, Flask 3.0, Ubuntu 20)

 Dynamically download the model - GoogLeNet V3 (1000 classes).
 The first inference would take longer time.

 The built-in web server is listening on 8000; after receiving an image, it will do the FP and return the class name and probability (The GPU is not fully utilized because only one image is processed at a time).

+Build and Deploy the container image:

+cd docker_tensorflow_gpu
+docker image build -t server-tf-gpu . docker run --rm --gpus all -p 8000:8000 server-tf-gpu

-2)richardxgf/server-opencv-dnn (OpenCV 3.4, Python 3.8, Flask 3.0, Ubuntu 20)
+2)server-opencv-dnn (OpenCV 3.4, Python 3.8, Flask 3.0, Ubuntu 20)

 Use OpenCV DNN to load the TensorFlow model - GoogLeNet V1 (1000 classes) and do the inference, no GPU support!

 The built-in web server is listening on 8000; after receiving an image, it will do the FP and return the class name and probability.

-# Build and Deployment
+Build and Deploy the container image:

-cd docker_tensorflow_gpu

-docker image build -t server-tf-gpu .

-docker run --rm --gpus all -p 8000:8000 server-tf-gpu

 cd docker_opencv_dnn

-docker image build -t server-opencv-dnn .

-docker run --rm -p 8000:8000 server-opencv-dnn
+docker image build -t server-opencv-dnn . docker run --rm -p 8000:8000 server-opencv-dnn

-# Cloud Mode
+run the client:

-test.py, to check the e2e time delay and jitter.
+python3 test.py, to check the e2e time delay and jitter.

-client.py, to check the performance of image classification.
+python3 client.py, to check the performance of image classification.

 Needs to modify the public endpoint in the code after the containers are deployed in the public cloud.

 # Client-Server Mode

-3_server_opencv_dnn.py

-4_server_tensorflow_gpu.py
+Run the server:

+python3 3_server_opencv_dnn.py ( no GPU support )

+python3 4_server_tensorflow_gpu.py (WSL2 Ubuntu or Windows Host, needs Tensorflow/Cuda/cuDNN)

+Run the client:

-test.py, to check the time delay and jitter.
+python3 test.py, to check the time delay and jitter.

-client.py, to check the performance of image classification.
+python3 client.py, to check the performance of image classification.

 Needs to modify the endpoint in the code after the servers are deployed.

 # Local Mode

-1_singleton_opencv_dnn.py

-2_singleton_tensorflow_gpu.py
+python3 1_singleton_opencv_dnn.py ( no GPU support )

+python3 2_singleton_tensorflow_gpu.py (WSL2 Ubuntu or Windows Host, needs Tensorflow/Cuda/cuDNN)